30hours/blah2/README.md

 - Add a tracker in delay-Doppler space.
 - Support for the HackRF and RTL-SDR using a front-end mixer to sample 2 RF channels in 1 stream.
 - Support for the Kraken SDR.
-- Support for using 2 HackRF boards with clock synchronisation.
 - Add [SoapySDR](https://github.com/pothosware/SoapySDR) support for the [C++ API](https://github.com/pothosware/SoapySDR/wiki/Cpp_API_Example) to include a wide range of SDR platforms.

 ## FAQ